GioMaz/netvm/README.md

-# psychic-disco
+# netvm

-Psychic-disco is a very simple virtual machine that can execute basic instructions sent over a TCP connection.
+Netvm is a very simple virtual machine that can execute basic instructions sent over a TCP connection.

 ### Building